-^{}Students with majors in the Education or Science and Mathematics divisions may select the Bachelor of Arts degree if the study of a foreign language through the 120 level is completed by coursework or placement.
+\Students with majors in the Education or Science and Mathematics divisions may select the Bachelor of Arts degree if the study of a foreign language through the 120 level is completed by coursework or placement.

-- 2. While a single course can apply toward two different majors, each major must have at least 32 unique semester hours in the major area that do not apply to the 32 unique semester hours for the other major; - 3.
-An approved Application for Degree for both the primary and secondary major is processed with the Registrar's Office before all graduation requirements have been met; - 4.
+- An approved Application for Degree for both the primary and secondary major is processed with the Registrar's Office before all graduation requirements have been met; - 4.
 Students must declare on the Application for Degree which major is primary and which is secondary.